easy-chef/easy-chef.github.io/index.md

 It also provides code that implements a variety of useful design concepts, including:

-* Three primary collections (Profiles, Projects, Interests) as well as three "join" Collections (ProfilesInterests, ProfilesProjects, and ProjectsInterests) that implement many-to-many relationships between them.
+* Three primary collections (Profiles, Recipes, Vendors) as well as two "join" Collections (ProfilesRecipes, VendorItems) that implement many-to-many relationships between them.
-* Top-level index pages (Profiles, Interests, and Projects) that show how to manipulate these six collections in various ways.
+* Top-level index pages (Profiles, Recipes, Vendors) that show how to manipulate these five collections in various ways.
-* Initialization code to define default Profiles, Interests, and Projects and relations between them.
+* Initialization code to define default Profiles, Recipes, Vendors and relations between them.
-* A simple Filter page to illustrate how to perform simple queries on the database and display the results.
 * Use of Meteor Methods to illustrate how to simplify implementation of multiple collection updates.
 * Use of indexes to enforce uniqueness of certain fields in the collections, enabling them to serve as primary keys.
 * Authentication using the built-in Meteor accounts package along with Sign Up and Sign In pages.
-* Authorization examples: certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter).
+* Authorization examples: certain pages are public (SearchRecipes, Vendors, Profiles), while other pages require login (AddRecipe, EditProfile, EditVendor, MyRecipes).
 * Use of Meteor Assets to initialize the database (helpful when initialization exceeds settings file size limits).

 ## Deployment